-The administrator manages the system's configuration parameters in line with the manufacturer's instructions.
-These parameters affect the classification scheme, entity templates, attribute metadata schemes, plug-in settings for different support services for the system, etc. These operations are performed using the administration interface within the IMiS®/Client, described in the product manual.
+The administrator manages the server's configuration parameters in line with the manufacturer's instructions.
+These parameters affect the classification scheme, entity templates, attribute metadata schemes, plug-in settings for different support services for the system, etc. These operations are performed using the administration web interface or IMiS®/Client desktop client.